How to Create Content for Every Stage of the Buyer’s Journey

 Before we talk with you about the how-tos, it is important you understand what the buyer’s journey is and how effective your team is at effectively moving prospects through each stage in your sales funnel.

 In most cases, there are three stages of the buyer’s journey funnel.
 These sections are awareness, evaluation, and purchase.
 Depending on your company, industry, and other factors, your funnel may look different, but this is the most common buyer’s journey.

 1. Understand Your Buyer Personas

 Before you get excited and start throwing content on the web, your company needs to develop a clear understanding of your audience.
 Knowing some people want to buy your product is not enough.
 You have to understand who they are and why they need what you have.
 You want to understand what questions and concerns they will have along the way.
 Your content at each stage of the funnel needs to speak to pertinent pain points of your ideal prospects and addresses how your solutions help reduce or eliminate their sales and marketing obstacles.

 The best way to understand your audience is by developing a customer persona for your audience.
 A customer persona is a carefully crafted imaginary person to represent your target market.
 You want to feel as if you are talking about a real person when you describe this customer persona.

-If you have to choose which part of the process to spend the most time, you should spend the most time understanding your audience and learning how you can help them.
+If you have to choose which part of the process to spend the most time on, you should spend the most time understanding your audience and learning how you can help them rather than worry about their purchasing decision.
 Having a thorough understanding of whom you are talking to will play into every piece of content you create.
-Not understanding your ideal client or not fully understanding your what drives your prospects to a buying decision can wreak havoc on your revenue growth potential.
+Not understanding your ideal client or not fully understanding what drives your prospects to a buying decision can wreak havoc on your revenue growth potential.

 2. Content for Each Stage of the Funnel